visit-dav/visit/src/doc/python_scripting/functions.rst

     The name of the computer on which to start the engine.

 args : tuple
-    Optional tuple of command-line arguments for the engine.
+    Optional tuple of command line arguments for the engine.
     Alternative arguments - MachineProfile object to load with OpenComputeEngine call